LeonKie/leonkie.github.io/content/posts/Inverted_Pendolum/index.md

 ## Code

-The code is based on a existing arduino project[^4]
+The code is based on an existing Arduino project[^4]

 ```arduino
 #define A 9